-Bat species can be divided into three groups depending on their maximum migration distances (Figure 2).
+Bat species can be divided into three groups depending on their maximum migration distance (Figure 2).
 Some bats are sedentary and only rarely move more than a few kilometres from their breeding and roosting sites.
 Other species are short distance migrating bats with a moving range up to around 100 kilometres, typically between a breeding site or a summer roosting site to a winter roosting and hibernation site.
 Most bats of Northern Europe belong to this group.
-The third group is long distance migrating bats, typically migrating between a few hundred kilometres and several thousand kilometres (shown in the top of Figure 1).
+The third group is long distance migrating bats, typically migrating between a few hundred kilometres and several thousand kilometres.
 The long-distance migrating bats are considered the species most vulnerable to offshore wind farms (Rydell et al. 2010, Voigt et al. 2012 Lehnert et al. 2014, Arnett et al. 2016, Kruszynski et al. 2020).